-Advertising photography is the art of using photography to create images with a focus on selling a service, product or brand.
+Advertising photography is the art of using photography to create images with a focus on selling or promoting a service, product or brand.

 Sometimes you may have ad campaigns that aren’t necessarily there to sell but to raise awareness.

-For example governments might commission ad campaigns to get certain information out into the public which might be beneficial to them.
+For example, governments might commission ad campaigns to get certain information out to the public which might be beneficial to them.

 What Types of Advertising Photography Are There?

 While there are countless situations where advertising photography can be useful here are some obvious examples:

 - Food and Drink (e.g. fast food chains, beer etc.)

 - Products (e.g. watches, perfume, technology, beauty etc.)

 - Travel (e.g. tourism boards, holiday resorts etc.)

 - Architecture (e.g. architecture agencies, developers etc. )